NASA is looking for companies to help it mine the moon

 In a blog post, Bridenstine said the effort would fully comply with the Outer Space Treaty of 1967, which says that no country may lay sovereign claim to the moon or other celestial bodies.

+Speaking during a forum put on by the Secure World Foundation, a think tank, he said the United States need help set the policies that will govern mining from celestial bodies, creating standards that exist now for oceans.
+"We do believe we can extract and utilize the resources of the moon, just as we can extract and utilize tuna from the ocean,” he said.

+And in a blog post, he said the science would be shared publicly.
 “When considering such proposals, we will require that all actions be taken in a transparent fashion,” he wrote.
 “We are putting our policies into practice to fuel a new era of exploration and discovery that will benefit all of humanity.”

 Bidding for the program would be open not just to U.S. companies but international ones as well as part of an effort to “encourage International support for the public and private recovery and use of resources in outer space, consistent with applicable law.”